adlnet/xAPI-Spec/xAPI.md

 			<br/><br/>
-			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the language filtering process defined below, and return the original Agent Objects as in "exact" mode.
+			If "canonical", return Activity Objects populated with the canonical definition of the Activity Objects as determined by the LRS, after applying the <a href="#queryLangFiltering">language filtering process defined below</a>, and return the originalAgent Objects as in "exact" mode.
-			<br/><br/>
-			<b>Canonical Language Process:</b> Activity Objects contain Language Map Objects
-			for name and description.
-Only one language should be returned in each of these maps.
-			<br/><br/>
-			In the event of format being “canonical”, only one language should be returned in each of these maps.
-In order to choose the most relevant language, the LRS will apply the Accept-Language header as described in
-			<a href="http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html"> RFC 2616</a>
-			(HTTP 1.1), except that this logic will be applied to each language map individually to select which language entry to include, rather than to the resource (list of Statements) as a whole.
 		</td>
 		<td>Optional</td>
 	</tr>